 Quickstart: Create a Front Door for a highly available global web application

-The scenario described in this quickstart includes two instances of a web application running in different Azure regions.
-A Front Door configuration based on equal weighted and same priority backends is created that helps direct user traffic to the nearest set of site backends running the application.
-Front Door continuously monitors the web application and provides automatic failover to the next available backend when the nearest site is unavailable.
+In this quickstart, Azure Front Door pools two instances of a web application that run in different Azure regions.
+You create a Front Door configuration based on equal weighted and same priority backends.
+This configuration directs traffic to the nearest site that runs the application.
+Azure Front Door continuously monitors the web application.
+The service provides automatic failover to the next available site when the nearest site is unavailable.

 Sign in to the Azure portal at https://portal.azure.com.

 On the top left-hand side of the screen, select Create a resource > WebApp.

 In the Basics tab of Create Web App page, enter or select the following information.

 Setting Value Subscription Select your subscription.
 Resource group Select Create new and enter FrontDoorQS_rg1 in the text box.
 Name Enter a unique Name for your web app.
 This example uses WebAppContoso-1.
 Publish Select Code.
 Runtime stack Select .NET Core 2.1 (LTS).
 Operating System Select Windows.
 Region Select Central US.
 Windows Plan Select Create new and enter myAppServicePlanCentralUS in the text box.
 Sku and size Select Standard S1 100 total ACU, 1.75 GB memory.

 Select Review + create, review the Summary, and then select Create.
 It might take several minutes for the deployment to complete.

 After your deployment is complete, create a second web app.
 Use the same procedure with the same values, except for the following values:

 |Name||Enter a unique name for your Web App, in this example, WebAppContoso-2|